MRU-CSIS-3512-202201-001/asg-01-instructions/events.md

 - [ ] [DEFAULT.33] When a user unfavourites a movie, there is a clear indication that this has happened.

+- [ ] [DEFAULT.34.NEW] When a user clears the filters, the movies present when the user originally arrived on this View are all showing.

+    _In other words, when your remove filters, you get the movies you started with!_

 ### Notes

 - _<sup>15-20</sup> We will consider "rating" to be equal to the vote_average value in the movie details._